gnachman/iterm2-website/source/_includes/3.3/documentation-triggers.md

 </pre>

 #### Parameter?
-Various actions (Run Command, Run Coprocess, Send Growl Alert, Send Text, and Show Alert) require additional information.
+Various actions (Run Command, Run Coprocess, Post Notification, Send Text, and Show Alert) require additional information.
 This is specified in the "Parameters" field.
 When the paramter is a text field with freeform entry, some special values are defined.
 The interpretation of the parameter depends on whether *Use interpolated strings for parameters* (at the bottom of the Triggers window) is enabled.

 When *Use interpolated strings for parameters* is **off**:
 <table>